gtwy/lazyjim/README.md

 ## Todo

 - Add more functionality to which-key (and keymaps in general)
-- Figure out toggleable columns with git info, line numbers
+- Add toggleable columns with git info, line numbers
-- Document the full tech stack of my neovim configuration on this page
+- Find more enhancements to add that don't cause bloat